-This four-day event will provide a unique conversation space for artists, performers, creatives, academics, and activists, to consider the vital role of the imagination in today’s complex climates – social, cultural, environmental, political, racial, religious, spiritual, intellectual, etc.
+This event will provide a unique conversation space for artists, performers, creatives, academics, and activists, to consider the vital role of the imagination in today’s complex climates – social, cultural, environmental, political, racial, religious, spiritual, intellectual, etc.

 It will also invite conversation around further questions: What kinds of change?
 What are the grounds and manner of hope, transformation, and resilience?
 What might the arts and theology have to contribute to such discourse and action, if anything?
 How do we attend to the margins of this discussion, and speak and act more holistically as communities of change?